lindakatcodes/adventOfCode-JavaScript/README.md

 # adventOfCode!
-Working through adventofcode.com.
+Working through adventofcode.com!

+-- 2019 --

+Year 4 in JavaScript!
+Just can't get enough of these puzzles.
+I really missed doing this last year, so I'm committing to making the time to get all the way through this year.
+Super pumped!

+For my future reference:

+Days I managed to solve on my own: 1 /

+Days I got at least part way but had some assistance from others:

+Days I couldn't solve and had to use someone else's solution:

 -- 2018 --

 * Note: Due to other commitments, I wasn't able to finish this year.
 I intend to still go through the problems at some point, but for now, I don't have much to show for this year. *

-Back again!
-Still using JavaScript, mostly because I like it and I'm still focusing my skills on this language.
-Same goal as previous years - I want to see if I can improve the number of days I can solve on my own!

-Days I managed to solve on my own: 1 /

-Days I got at least part way but had some assistance from others:

-Days I couldn't solve and had to use someone else's solution:

 ----------------------------------------------------------------------------------------------------------------------------------------